datacarpentry/astronomy-python/_episodes/04-motion.md

 > ## Logical operators
 > Python's logical operators (`and`, `or`, and `not`)
-> don't work with NumPy or Pandas.
+> do not work with NumPy or Pandas.
 Both libraries use the bitwise
 > operators (`&`, `|`, and `~`) to do elementwise logical operations
 > ([explanation here](https://stackoverflow.com/questions/21415661/logical-operators-for-boolean-indexing-in-pandas)).
 >